sonicavionics/sonicavionics.com/docs/index.md

 ---
 # Home

-This is the Sonic Avionics documentation and blog.

-Sonic Avionics is a research organization that focuses on avionics systems.
-We will create open source non profit avionincs sytems for use in high powered rocketry.
+*Sonic Avionics* is a research organization that focuses on building flight computers.

+All hardware and code is on [GitHub](https://github.com/sonicavionics/4in).

+Hardware will be sold as a kit once it's ready.

 <!-- <figure markdown="span">